segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 ### Should I even bother learning to code with AI around?

 Absolutely yes.
 Don't just listen to me on this one though, scroll back up to [this section](#reassurance-from-ai-pioneers).
 People far smarter than me have spoken on this.

-In my view, learning how to code (and software engineering skills in general) lets you:

-1. Use AI coding tools more effectively.
-2. Validate and improve AI-generated code.
-3. Make architectural decisions AI can't make.
-4. Debug issues when AI gets stuck.
-5. Know when AI is wrong (and it will be wrong sometimes).

 Also, check out the article [Is Coding Education As We Know It Dead?](https://www.forbes.com/sites/nishatalagala/2023/06/01/is-coding-educationas-we-know-itdead-how-large-language-models-are-changing-programmers/).

 ### Is using AI tools 'cheating' or making me less skilled?